nwager/WebScraping-MiniProject/README.md

 NOTE: if typing "runwebscraper.py" doesn't work, type "python runwebscraper.py".

-To skip any of the 4 parameters, type after runwebscraper.py:
+To skip any of the 4 parameters, type after runwebscraper.py and before the numbers:

   --skipperiod (skip time period)